5 Business Etiquette Tips For Hosting International Conference Calls

-Thanks to the internet and advancements in communications technology, it is easier than ever for people in different parts of the world to connect and do business.
-In today’s global economy, international conference calls are very commonplace and very simple to set up.
+Thanks to the advancements in communications technology (mostly the internet), it is easier than ever for people in different parts of the world to connect and do business.
+In today’s global economy, international conference calls are common and very simple to set up.
 Now, before you go off to arrange your next international conference call, here are 5 international business etiquette tips to help ensure your call goes smoothly and successfully.

-1. Consider time zone differences when scheduling an international conference call.
+1. Time zone differences are key when scheduling an international conference call.

 It’s good to be able to schedule an international conference call anytime, but that doesn’t mean anytime is good to schedule an international conference call.
-When scheduling a conference call between parties in different parts of the world, be sure to keep time zone differences in mind so that no one has to be up at 2 AM in morning for your call.
+When scheduling a conference call between parties in different parts of the world, be sure to keep time zone differences in mind so that no one has to be up at 2 AM in the morning.
 If you’re setting up a meeting with paying clients, try to accommodate their schedule—even if it means you end up calling outside of your normal working hours.
 Fortunately, we have our own time-zone management tool here in FreeConference.com that makes it easy to find a suitable time to schedule conference calls between people in different time zones!

 2. Provide international callers with a domestic call-in number (if possible).

 Although your dedicated dial-in comes in handy for last minute calls it would be nice to provide your participants with a list of dial-in numbers so they can choose one that is a domestic number for them so that they can avoid paying international calling fees from their carrier.
 This is one of the most important business etiquette tips!
-FreeConference provides free and premium international dial-in numbers for over 50 countries including the United States, Canada, the United Kingdom, Germany, Australia, and more.
-See our full list of dial-in numbers and rates here.
+As a guest of your conference call, I would gladly call in if you go that extra step and help me save money.

 3. Learn something about the culture of your international conference callers.